HeronErin/rug-clone/README.md

 [gmp-mpfr-sys documentation][sys] has some details on usage under [GNU/Linux][sys gnu], [macOS][sys mac] and [Windows][sys win].

-You also need to declare Rug by adding this to your crate root:
+You also need to declare the crate by adding this to your crate root:

 ```rust
 extern crate rug;